Relational Connectors and Heterogeneous Bisimulations: Relational Connectors

 \begin{example} Let $F=\pow(\A\times(-))$, $G=\pow(\B\times(-))$ be the functors determining $\A$-LTS and $\B$-LTS as their coalgebras, respectively (\autoref{sec:prelims}).
 For $R\subseteq \A\times\B$, we define a relational connector~$L_R\colon F\to G$ by

-for $r\colon \frel{X}{Y}$ (the requisite properties are checked in the appendix).
+for $r\colon \frel{X}{Y}$.
 We will later use instances of this type of relational connector to transfer bisimilarity between $\A$-LTS and $\B$-LTS. \end{example} Of course, every lax extension of~$F$ is a relational connector $F\to F$.
 In the axiomatics of relational connectors, notable omissions in comparison to lax extensions include~(L2) and~(L3), both of which in general just fail to type for relational connectors.
 We will later discuss these conditions and further ones as properties that a relational connector may or may not have, if applicable.
 Note that we do retain an important consequence of these properties, viz., naturality.